o-grady/call-of-cthulhu/Seosamh.md

 ### Injuries & Scars

 ### Significant People
-my wife died tragically in an encounter with mobster Jeffery the egg while we were on his private blimp in a hanging gone wrong she knew all my dark secrets so I am eternally indebted to her.
+my wife died tragically in an accedent i dont like to speak of she knew all my dark secrets so I am eternally indebted to her.

 ### Phobias & Manias